RicardoRagel/test-cpp/README.md

 # test-cpp
-Simple package to perform C++ tests
+This repository contains several packages to perform C++ tests:

+1. **TestCpp**: Different examples using classes and STD containers.
+2. **TestThread**:

-## Installation
+## Build

-As usual for a CMake project:
+You can build the complete repository or each package individually using CMake as usual:

 ```bash
 mkdir build && cd build